The spectrum of Feynman-integral geometries at two loops: Full classification at two loops: Special cases

 In this case, since the polynomial $\mathcal{B}_1$ is quartic in both variables, at first glance there is no obvious change of variables that allows us to rationalize the square root.
 In fact, homogenizing the polynomial as

 we find that the equation $y^2=F_4(z_0,z_1,z_2)$ defines a Del Pezzo surface of degree 2 in weighted projective space $[z_0:z_1:z_2:y] \in \mathbb{WP}^{1,1,1,2}$; cf.\ tab.~\ref{tab:geometries}.
-To our knowledge, this is the first time that a smooth and non-degenerate Del Pezzo surface appears in the context of Feynman integrals.
 Del Pezzo surfaces are a special case of Fano varieties, and are known to be rationalizable~\cite{Schicho2005}.
 However, the Del Pezzo surface above is smooth, and it thus cannot be rationalized using the algorithm in refs.~\cite{Besier:2018jen,Besier:2019kco}.

 Instead, we can use the rationalization procedure of ref.~\cite{Schicho2005}; see app.~\ref{app:rationalization_Del_Pezzo} for a step-by-step description.\footnote{We are grateful to Dino Festi for several enlightening discussions on ref.\ \cite{Schicho2005}.} Concretely, Theorem 24 of ref.~\cite{Schicho2005} guarantees the existence of a reparametrization of $[z_0:z_1:z_2:y]$ in terms of $[w_1 : w_2 : w_3:y]$, such that